 Dr. Sugata Mitra's wish is to build a School in the Cloud, where children can explore and learn from one another, using resources and mentoring from the cloud.
-His "Hole in the Wall" experiments have shown that, in the absence of supervision or formal teaching,
+His "Hole in the Wall" experiments have shown that, in the absence of supervision or formal teaching, children can teach themselves and each other if they're motivated by curiosity and peer interest.

-In 1999, Mitra and his colleagues dug a hole in a wall bordering an urban slum in New Delhi, installed an Internet-connected PC, and left it there (with a hidden camera filming the area).
+In 1999, Mitra and his colleagues dug a hole in a wall bordering an urban slum in New

+Delhi, installed an Internet-connected PC, and left it there (with a hidden camera filming the area).
 What they saw was kids from the slum playing around with the computer and in the process learning how to use it and how to go online, then teaching each other.